 What is an overpayment?

 An overpayment is when you've been paid more Housing Benefit than you're entitled to.
-This usually happens when you don't tell us about changes in your circumstances as soon as they happen.
+This usually happens if you don't tell us about changes in your circumstances as soon as they happen.

 What happens if I receive an overpayment?

 For Housing Benefit, we can recover an overpayment by: